 Within five minutes walking from my house I have access to ten (yes ten!) different grocery stores!
-(When you have to carry all your groceries home by hand, these types of things become extremely exciting).
+When you have to carry all your groceries home by hand, these types of things become extremely exciting.

 What’s great about living just outside of the center?
 You find truly authentic places that cater to the locals, as not a lot of tourists come where I live.
 It’s a truly authentic barrio.

 On one recent lazy day, my husband and I went to the little cafe on the corner and sat on the terrace.
 We ate pan con tomate and sipped our coffees for what felt like hours and watched people just go by.
-We took our dog Ludo to the local park and played ball, chatted with our dog park friends and then sat at a table and played scrabble and drank wine we’d picked up at the Mercado de Santa María de la Cabeza nearby.
+Then, we took our dog Ludo to the local park and played ball, chatted with our dog park friends and then sat at a table and played Scrabble and drank wine we’d picked up at the Mercado de Santa María de la Cabeza nearby.

-That’s what I love most about Palos de la Frontera: new discoveries every day, and enjoying the simplicity of living outside the city center.
+That’s what I love most about Palos de la Frontera.
+You make new discoveries every day, and enjoy the simplicity of living outside the city center.
 Sure, that means we have some ugly block buildings, but we have history too!
-The building I live in was built in 1912 and the streets nearby contain dozens of historical gems.
+The building I live in dates back to 1912 and the streets nearby contain dozens of historical gems.

-Courtney’s picks in Palos de la Frontera
+Where to Eat & Drink in Palos de la Frontera

 - Bodegas Rosell: A classic!
 It’s one of the best wine bars in the city and has been open since 1920.
 It has the most beautiful Spanish tiles inside and out.
 They have a more formal restaurant, a more casual bar and a patio with plenty of seating.

-- Hermanos Valdivieso: One of my favorite places to grab a glass of wine.
-Fun, innovative tapas with a twist on traditional Spanish cuisine.
+- Hermanos Valdivieso: One of my favorite places to grab a glass of wine, serving fun, innovative tapas with a twist on traditional Spanish cuisine.
 This place is tiny, they have an amazing wine list that is constantly changing and the food is out of this world.
 Go on a Friday night, squeeze your way into the bar and enjoy a free tapa with every drink.